-Cistus Ladanifer - The plant
+The Cistus Ladanifer plant

 The rockrose (Cistus Ladanifer) is a flowering plant from the family of the Cistaceae.
-This sticky shrub grows up to 2,5 meters and can be found all over the western Mediterranean region.
-It is very common in Portugal, especially in the south (Alentejo and Algarve) where patches of rockrose communities cover large areas of the countryside.
+This sticky shrub grows up to 2,5 meters and can be found all over the western Mediterranean area.
+It is very common in Portugal, especially in the southern regions of Alentejo and Algarve, where patches of rockrose communities cover large areas of the countryside.

-Here on the Portuguese Southwest, the Eucalyptus (Eucalyptus Globulus), Wild Lavender (Lavandula Stoechas), Cistus Ladanifer and many other plants form a flora that gives our region a very special scent.
+Here in the southwest of Portugal, the Eucalyptus (Eucalyptus Globulus), Wild Lavender (Lavandula Stoechas), Cistus Ladanifer and many other plants form a flora that gives our region a very special scent.
 There are many names in Portugal for the Cistus Ladanifer plant but it is mostly known by its common name: Esteva.
-Cistus Ladanifer plants can adapt to poor soils and don’t need much water.
-The maquis shrubland of the western Algarve is composed of many species, amongst which the Cistus.
-Older cistus plants can grow quite tall and together with other plants such as the strawberry tree (arbutus unedo) and the cork oak (quercus suber), they provide a protective landscape that covers many hills.
+Cistus Ladanifer plants can adapt to poor soils and don’t need much water, making them perfectly suited to our regions arid climate.